 Exact finite-time consensus can be challenging due to numerical issues related to computing close-by eigenvalues.
-We can instead design the filters to approximate the consensus operator $\mtB$.
-Approximate consensus is analyzed in \cite{sandryhaila2014finite} for the convolutional filter [cf. \eqref{eq:graphConv}], in \cite{Segarra2017-GraphFilterDesign} for the node varying filter [cf. \eqref{eq.NVfilt}], and in \cite{Coutino2019-EdgeVariant} for the edge varying filter [cf. \eqref{eq.EVfilt}].
+Approximate consensus is analyzed in \cite{sandryhaila2014finite} for the convolutional filter (cf. \eqref{eq:graphConv}), in \cite{Segarra2017-GraphFilterDesign} for the node varying filter \eqref{eq.NVfilt}, and in \cite{Coutino2019-EdgeVariant} for the edge varying filter \eqref{eq.EVfilt}.
 The common observation is that filters with higher orders approximate better the consensus operator; however, instabilities during the design phase arise and more advanced design strategies are needed \cite{coutinominguez2021cascaded}.
 When the underlying graph comes from a random distribution, reaching consensus via graph filtering can be improved by accounting for the distribution of the eigenvalues \cite{Kruzick2018-filter}.

 Recent literature also discusses the links between consensus via graph filtering and control theory.
 Specifically, \cite{yi2019average} discusses both finite-time and asymptotic consensus, and derives conditions when they can be achieved even over uncertain graphs.
 References \cite{apers2016accelerating,ran2021fast} focus on graph filters of order two to accelerate consensus.
 By linking the eigenvalues of the respective graph Laplacian with the graph properties, \cite{apers2016accelerating} provides optimal filter design for finite-time consensus and characterizes the convergence rate.
 On the other hand, \cite{ran2021fast} shows that for some graphs it is impossible to accelerate consensus.
 Finite-time consensus over directed graphs is discussed in \cite{charalambous2018laplacian,li2021fast}, where, as for the undirected case, the multiplicity of the eigenvalues influences the number of steps.
 Reference \cite{li2021fast} discusses asymptotic consensus for unknown directed graphs, and \cite{kruzick2018optimal} considers finite-time consensus over random graphs.
 Lastly, \cite{ran2020group} focuses on group consensus via graph filtering, i.e., that nodes within a group achieve average consensus, but different groups can have different values.